 To simulate the effects of an accident see FAQ#How_to_simulate_an_accident.

 In Reality, drivers take actions with some delay in regard to the evolving traffic situation.
 This reaction time is modelled in the simulation in various ways.
+Reaction time should not be confused with the tau parameter as this models the desired time headway.
+Keeping sufficient headway is necessary for safe driving with delayed reaction.
+However, this headway can be set independently of the actual reaction time.

 Simulation Step Length